slowernews/wisdom-tldr/chapters/introduction.md

 > *"Had I not created my whole world, I would certainly have died in other people's."
 -- Anais Nin*

+> *"It isn’t what we say or think that defines us, but what we do."
+-- Jane Austen*

 ### How to come alive?

 <!--